mapeditor/tiled/docs/reference/tmx-map-format.rst

 integer (the ID of the referenced object, or 0 when no object is referenced).
 When used on objects in the Tile Collision Editor, they can only refer to other objects on the same tile.

+Class properties will have their member values stored in a nested :ref:`tmx-properties` element.
+Only the actually set members are saved.
+When no members have been set the ``properties`` element is left out entirely.

 When a string property contains newlines, the current version of Tiled will write out the value as characters contained inside the ``property``